AustinHWalsh/SELinux-Daemon-Policy/README.md

 ### Install the Daemon

 ```
-sudo cp logdaemon.py /usr/local/bin
+sudo cp logdaemon /usr/local/bin
 sudo cp logdaemon.service /usr/lib/systemd/system
 ```

 ### Starting the Daemon

-Ensure `systemd` and `python3` are installed and up to date.
+Ensure `systemd` are installed and up to date.

 Enable and start the service
 ```